Date formulas

 # beginning_of_week

-Returns date of the previous monday for a given date/datetime.
+Returns date for the start of the week (Monday) for a given date/timestamp.

 # Syntax